Stratosss/Checkout_system/README.md

 There are two functions in this application which are analysed below.
 The application opens the JSON file and initially converts it into a list of dictionaries.
 - The first function taps into each list item and then creates a dictionary with product labels as keys, and values for their respective quantities.
-Then, it validates that the input data are correct before proceeding with calculations.
+Then, it validates if the input data are correct before proceeding with calculations, otherwise it terminates the application in a controlled fashion.
 The application will terminate and throw an error message if:
   - Wrong item code is given.
   - Quantity value is either string or decimal.